JackMechem/vachegowanus/README.md

 ## Install the prerequisites

-you will need `node.js`, `npm`, and `create-react-app` installed for this project to build properly.
+You will need `node.js` and `npm` installed for this project to build properly.

 ## Clone and initialize the repo